AristurtleDev/docs.monogame.github.io/articles/tutorials/building_2d_games/19_user_interface/index.md

 - **Inheritance of Properties**: Child elements can automatically inherit certain properties from their parents.
 For instance, if a parent element is hidden or disabled, all its children can be hidden or disabled as well.
 This cascading behavior simplifies state management across complex interfaces.
 - **Relative Positioning**: Child elements can be positioned relative to their parents rather than relative to the screen.
 This means you can place elements within a contain and then move the entire container as a unit without having to update ach child's position individually.
 - **Simplified State Management**:  Actions on parent elements can automatically propagate to their children.
 For example, disabling a menu panel can automatically disable all buttons within it, preventing interaction with elements that should be active.
-- **Batch Operations**: Operations like drawing and updating can be performed on a parent element and automatically cascade to all children, reducing hte need for repetitive code.
+- **Batch Operations**: Operations like drawing and updating can be performed on a parent element and automatically cascade to all children, reducing the need for repetitive code.
 - **Logical Grouping**: The hierarchy naturally models the conceptual grouping of UI elements, making the code structure more intuitive and easier to maintain.

 ## Creating a UI System

-With an understanding of hte core concepts behind game user interfaces, let's build our own UI system for MonoGame.
-WE'll implement a set of reusable classes that can be extended and combined to create various UI elements for our game.
+With an understanding of the core concepts behind game user interfaces, let's build our own UI system for MonoGame.
+We'll implement a set of reusable classes that can be extended and combined to create various UI elements for our game.

-Our UI system will consist of three primary classes that build upon each other
+Our UI system will consist of the following key components:

-1. `UIElement`: The base class that handles the parent-child relationship, positioning, and visibility and enabled states.
+1. `UIElement`: The base class that handles the parent-child relationship, positioning, visibility, and enabled states.
 2. `UISprite`: Extends the `UIElement` to include visual representation using our existing `Sprite` class.
-3. `UIButton` Extends `UISprite` to add interactivity and selection states.
+3. `UIButton`: Extends `UIElement` to provide interactive buttons with different visual states for normal and selected.
+4. `UISlider`: Extends `UIElement` to implement adjustable controls for values like volume.
+5. `IUIElementController`: An interface for handling UI navigation through different input devices.

-This hierarchial design allows each class to focus on a specific aspect of UI functionality while building on the capabilities of its parent class.
+This hierarchical design allows each class to focus on a specific aspect of UI functionality while building on the capabilities of its parent class.

 ### The UIElement Class